What does it take to begin and sustain an operational excellence improvement effort?

 I have learned through the Baldrige National Quality Award process, and Phillip Crosby, that all work is a process.
 In turn, if we can make all of our work processes excellent, we can build excellent organizations as well.
-Here are some common operational excellence questions that people ask.

 What is Operational Excellence?